operate-first/service-catalog/README.md

 Backstage can utilize a separate location (for example a GitHub repository) for the catalog component definitions.
 More information on how these files are defined can be found in the backstage [documentation](https://backstage.io/docs/features/software-catalog/descriptor-format).

-Component definition files for this service-catalog are located [here](https://github.com/SamoKopecky/apps/tree/master/service-catalog).
+Component definition files for this service-catalog are located [here](https://github.com/operate-first/apps/tree/master/service-catalog).
 If you want to edit them, make a pull request in that repository.

 There is an `example` folder located that only contains catalog items dedicated to local development.
-Switching between local and remote sources can configured in `app-config.local.yaml` in the `catalog.locations` key.
+Switching between local and remote sources can be configured in `app-config.local.yaml` in the `catalog.locations` key.

 ## Permissions